catalyst-cooperative/pudl/README.md

  - [Windows](/docs/getting_started_pc.md)

 ---
-# Project Status
+# Project Status (as of 2018-10-20)
-As of September, 2018 the data which have been integrated into the PUDL database include:

 ## [FERC Form 1](https://www.ferc.gov/docs-filing/forms/form-1/data.asp)
 A subset of the FERC Form 1 data, mostly pertaining to power plants, their capital & operating expenses, and fuel consumption.
 This data is available for the years 2004-2016.
 Earlier data is available from FERC, but the structure of their database differs slightly from the present version somewhat before 2004, and so more work will be required to integrate that information.
+The 2017 data has been released, but is not yet integrated into PUDL.

 ## [EIA Form 923](https://www.eia.gov/electricity/data/eia923/)
-Nearly all of EIA Form 923 is being pulled into the PUDL database, for years 2009-2016.
+Nearly all of EIA Form 923 is being pulled into the PUDL database, for years 2009-2017.
 Earlier data is available from EIA, but the reporting format for earlier years is substantially different from the present day, and will require more work to integrate.
+Monthly year to date releases are not yet being integrated.

 ## [EIA Form 860](https://www.eia.gov/electricity/data/eia860/)
-Nearly all of the data reported to the EIA on Form 860 is being pulled into the PUDL database, for the years 2011-2016.
+Nearly all of the data reported to the EIA on Form 860 is being pulled into the PUDL database, for the years 2011-2017.
 Earlier years use a different reporting format, and will require more work to integrate.
+Monthly year to date releases are not yet being integrated.

 ## [EPA CEMS](https://ampd.epa.gov/ampd/)
 The EPA's hourly Continuous Emissions Monitoring System (CEMS) data is in the process of being integrated.
 However, it is a much larger dataset than the FERC or EIA data we've already brought in, and so has required some changes to the overall ETL process.
+Data from 1995-2017 can be loaded, but it has not yet been fully integrated.
+The ETL process for all states and all years takes about 8 hours on a fast laptop.

 ---
 # Project Layout